debezium/debezium.github.io/README.md

 ------------------------------------------
 To use the template simply select the version you require with the *branch/tag* dropdown on the [GitHub page](https://github.com/jbossorg/bootstrap-community) and click on the *ZIP* button to download the contents to your local machine.
 The repo should only be forked if you're looking to make contributions.

-**Note:** The first part of the version number indicates the Bootstrap version the theme is based on.
+**Note:** The first part of the version number indicates the Bootstrap version the template is based on.

 2. Build the website
 --------------------